Self-Destructing Models: Increasing the Costs of Harmful Dual Uses of Foundation Models: Task Blocking Self-Destructing Models

 where $\mathcal{C}$ measures the compute cost of applying adaptation procedures from family $\mathcal{F}$ to random parameters $\theta^r$ or FM parameters $\theta$ until a model with performance level $p$ is found.

 However, for the purposes of this work, we focus on data costs, studying methods for reducing few-shot performance improvement for harmful tasks.
 We leave analysis of compute cost improvement reduction to future work.

-\textbf{Cataloging and Defining Harmful Dual Uses.} A large body of work has pointed to inherently harmful uses that FM creators may wish to block: from creating neurotoxins~\citep{urbina2022dual} to race detection~\citep{olson2022quiet}.
+\textbf{Defining Harmful Dual Uses.} A large body of work has pointed to inherently harmful uses that FM creators may wish to block: from creating neurotoxins~\citep{urbina2022dual} to race detection~\citep{olson2022quiet}.
 In our work we assume that a harmful dual use is \emph{known} and \emph{defined}.
 That is, the self-destruct mechanism will have data to approximate the dual use and actively encode a mechanism to block it.
 This requirement inherently requires a normative definition of harmful dual uses.
-We avoid providing a normative framework for which dual uses are inherently harmful, but suggest that future work can focus on this normative definition problem.
+As in other threat modeling exercises and mechanisms for removing harmful content from models, model creators will have to identify the set of tasks to be blocked.
 Creating self-destructing models may impede their use for harmful purposes counter to the model creator's values, but it is up to the model creator to determine those values.
 While defining harmful tasks \emph{a priori} may be difficult, this work reflects a ``red teaming'' approach to harm prevention, common in security contexts.
 That is, model creators play the role of an adversary to identify and prevent harms.
 This can function as a complement to other access control methods, providing more confidence that certain known harmful tasks are blocked.

+\textbf{Relationship to Other Technical Safety Mechanisms.} Reinforcement learning from human feedback (RLHF), and other similar approaches, have been used to mitigate the harms that model can have at inference time~\citep{bai2022training}.
+While RLHF aims at ensuring that agents are as harmless as possible at inference time, the goal of self-destructing models and task blocking is to make it difficult to undo these safety mechanisms and co-opt the model even with access to model parameters and adaptation.
+These are complementary approaches and can be used concurrently to make the model parameters as safe as possible overall.
+Essentially, the aim is to maintain the model's harmlessness for as long as possible, even when an adversary has direct access.

 To prevent successful adaptation of pretrained models to harmful tasks, we describe \textit{\methodfullname{} (\methodacc{})}, a meta-training procedure that aims to eliminate any useful information about the harmful task in the model's parameters \textit{even after fine-tuning on that task}.
 Given a desired task dataset $D_d$ and harmful task dataset $D_h$, \methodacc{} learns a feature extractor $\pi_{\tilde\theta}$ that is effective for the desired task but cannot be effectively used or efficiently fine-tuned to perform the harmful task.